 - Monitor closely case performance, and improve case management information systems and reports.

 - Conduct early review and screening of potentially difficult cases to expedite the disposition of such cases.

 - Provide training to all judges on a variety of subjects, including technical and legal issues, legal writing, case management, and alternative dispute resolution (ADR) to help them develop services and processes equal to the very best in judicial arenas.

-- Implement the improved and expanded dispute resolution processes (i.e., Mandatory Settlement and Simplified Proceedings) to expedite case processing.
+- Create templates that report on the expanded alternative dispute resolution processes (i.e., Mandatory Settlement and Simplified Proceedings) to expedite case processing.